kerri-hicks/blur_no-alt/README.md

 Then, go into your WordPress dashboard and look at your Plugins list.
 Activate the plugin, and you're good to go.

+This plugin creates an options screen under the "Settings" menu item.
+It lets you toggle on and off the informative message at the top of each editing window.

 Credit for this idea goes to Mark Whittaker at Southern Utah University, who mentioned this strategy in a conversation in the #accessibility channel on the [HighEdWeb](https://www.highedweb.org/) Slack.